 Assistance for Cancer Patients During the Coronavirus Pandemic

-At Princeton Radiation Oncology, community is the centerpiece of our care…and the object of our commitment to excellence.
+At Astera Radiation Oncology, community is the centerpiece of our care…and the object of our commitment to excellence.
 We are all part of the community, especially during the coronavirus (COVID-19) outbreak, and especially in support of cancer patients whose needs are even greater than usual.

 With that in mind, here are a number of helpful resources for—and ways to help—you, your loved one and cancer patients throughout the communities we serve.

 Grocery Pickup and Drop Off for Cancer Patients

 Patients in chemotherapy and/or radiation treatment are immune-compromised and at very high risk if exposed to the COVID-19 coronavirus.
 So we’re partnering with the community to gather and make available resources for grocery pickup and delivery for our patients.

 Grocery Delivery and Pickup Options

 To pickup groceries, or to have them delivered to cancer patients sheltering at home, please download our Grocery Delivery and Pickup Options sheet.
 We will keep this updated with resources throughout the shutdown.

 One grocery delivery option is Umbrella, an organization that builds products and services to empower older adults to live with independence and purpose.
 During the pandemic, Umbrella has retooled its whole operation to provide safe access to food, medicine and supplies.
 This service is available to all our patients during this outbreak, just mention that you are an Astera Cancer Care patient.
 Visit www.askumbrella.com.